richryan/richryan.github.io/_posts/2017-07-24-shimer-planner.md

 Because productivity does not affect the evolution of employment, productivity has no effect on the planner's choices of employment, tightness, and recruiter share.

-# Algebra from the lecture notes
+# Algebra behind the lecture notes

 The planner's problem written recursively is